isomerpages/jointpoly-ace/_news-and-events/Academy Events.md

 Venue: Singapore Polytechnic (SP)

-On 18 November 2022, the polytechnic community will come together to witness the launch of the Joint Polytechnic Academy for Educators (JP-AcE).
-The launch event aims to share more about the work and the plans for the Academy, and to introduce the members of the new unit.
-Attendees will also have the opportunity to network and connect with others involved in joint-polytechnic teaching & learning projects and programmes.
+On 18 November 2022, the polytechnic community came together to witness the launch of the Joint Polytechnic Academy for Educators (JP-AcE).

+At the event, the work and the plans for the Academy were shared, and the members of the new unit were introduced.
+DP Mah recounted how JP-AcE began as an idea that has now come to fruition, and emphasised the importance of collaboration between all the polytechnics.
+The JP-AcE logo, signifying the coming together of all the polytechnics to form a solid foundation for teaching and learning, was unveiled.
+Event attendees had the opportunity to connect with others who were involved in joint-polytechnic teaching & learning projects and programmes.